 Detect Any Mold

 After water damage in the kitchen, look everywhere for signs of mold.
 It can also grow in the kitchen, inside cabinets and between walls.
 Mold is very hazardous since disturbing the mold will cause it to release spores.
-Clean Image Services has the equipment and expertise to manage any mold problems after water damage in your kitchen
+Clean Image Services, Inc. has the equipment and expertise to manage any mold problems after water damage in your kitchen

 If you have some type of water event in your kitchen, it’s extremely likely that your cabinets will get wet.
 Particle board cabinets are especially prone to water damage, but solid wood cabinets can also be damaged by water.
 Even a small slow leak can lead to expensive damage to your home’s structure and your belongings.
 It is imperative to get an expert water damage cleanup team on site to assess the damage and begin clean up.
-Clean Image Services is a family-owned cleaning and restoration company with nearly 20 years of experience in Central Washington.
+Clean Image Services, Inc. is a family-owned cleaning and restoration company with nearly 20 years of experience in Central Washington.